timgrote/Republic/Voting/Voting Project.md

 - [ ] Iterate

 ## The App
 The app is what people interact with on their phones/computers.
 It has to be easy to understand, easy to use.

+#### Screens/Views
 To start it has the following screens:
 - [[ElectionView]]
 - [[BallotView]]
 - [[ProfileView]]
 - [[OnboardingView]]

+#### Wallet
+I expect some [[DID]] people to get mad at this choice.

+The app has a crypto wallet.
+BIP39 or whatever the latest standard is.
+24 seed words (and 25th if they want).
+For the most part the user doesn't know the wallet is there.
+There's no place showing a balance or any tie to crypto.
+Someone could import the seed in the voting wallet to a different wallet and see it.
+But that's not hte point.
+People don't want a wallet. *Wallet* isn't even a good name for what that software does.

+If they user loses their phone (or key) then it's easy enough to generate a new seed phrase and start from scratch, as long as they get verified by [[Notary]].
+At that point the user

 ### Get the Vote Out
 One idea is to have the app be a sort of 'get the vote out' app.
 In order to use the app, you have to be a registered voter.
 If you you're not registered, we can tell them where to go to get registered.
 The app will encourage voters.
 Well build a killer front end to it.
 Maybe take donations from different political parties, (not just libertarian)